8 Advanced Tips for Advertising on Amazon

 5. Use negative keywords to reduce wasteful ad spend

-Negative keywords are keywords that you exclude from a larger keyword search, to make sure you don’t rank for the wrong search terms.
+Just like in Google Ads, Amazon negative keywords are keywords that you exclude from a larger keyword search, to make sure you don’t rank for the wrong search terms.
 For example, if you sell $10 headphones, you will want to rank for searches of “headphones” but not searches of “bose headphones.”
 In this instance, “bose” should be added as a negative keyword.

 When trying to decide what negative keywords to filter out, also look for keywords receiving a large volume of traffic but few conversions.
 In other words, you’re paying for clicks that don’t convert to actual sales, meaning your valuable ad dollars are going to waste.
 No one likes to waste money, particularly advertisers.
 This can often happen with keywords that are too general and too short, such as “top.”
 Ideal shoppers are likely looking for something much more specific that can be targeted with a better long-tail keyword (such as a “blue button-down shirt for men”).